akshitagupta15june/Face-X/facex/README.md

 6) Add more algorithms.

 ## Contributions are welcome
-Feel free to suggest any changes or fixes for the benefit of the package [here]().
+Feel free to suggest any changes or fixes for the benefit of the package [here](https://github.com/akshitagupta15june/Face-X/issues/312)